 This hike includes a stroll through woodland, a superb ridge walk with many daring photo opportunities, and some of the best views over Ladybower reservoir and the Hope Valley.

-In this guide, we’ll give you some key information that you’ll need to know before visiting, take you through a virtual walk and give you some top tips ahead of your trip.
-We’ll also let you know where to stay and provide you with some more awesome things to do nearby.
+In this guide, I’ll give you some key information that you’ll need to know before visiting, take you through a virtual walk and give you some top tips ahead of your trip.
+I’ll also let you know where to stay and provide you with some more awesome things to do nearby.

 Bamford Edge is a series of protruding rocks across a hillside in the Peak District National Park.
 It attracts many hikers who enjoy walking along the ridgeline, as well as paragliders and rock-climbers who are looking to level up their adrenaline fix.